-A Nelson pub manager has been praised for helping to save a landmark venue from closure.
+Pendle pub manager has helped to save a landmark Nelson venue from closure

 Stuart Kirkpatrick has worked alongside the award-winning Hawthorn Leisure to revive the Grade II-listed Station Hotel, Hibson Road, Nelson, with a £150,000 refurbishment.

 Stuart said: “People in the town come up to me and thank me and Hawthorn Leisure for taking on the Station.

 “They were worried it was going to close, like so many other pubs in Nelson over recent years.”

 He bought The Station from Amber Taverns last year and has managed another Hawthorn Leisure pub, The Lord Nelson, for the past 15 years.

 “We’re bringing live music back to Nelson, and will host local bands at weekends,” he added.